 Rear Foot Elevated Split Squat

-Who said gymnastic rings were just for your upper body?
-If you get creative gymnastic rings can also supplement a great lower body workout.
+Who said ring training was just for your upper body?
+If you get creative, you can also supplement a great lower body workout.
 One great lower body exercise you can do on the gymnastic rings in the rear foot elevated split squat.
 It develops power and strength in the legs.
 Start by setting your rings to knee height.
 Place one foot inside the ring, with your laces sitting on top.
 Bend the opposite leg until your knee touches the floor.
 Drive through the ground to return to standing.

 Too challenging?
 Perform regular split squats to get comfortable with the movement.
 If you’re looking for a real one-legged challenge, try pistol squats.

 The ring push-up develops power and pushing strength in the chest, and triceps.
 Unlike a regular push-up, the ring provides a great range of motion.
 Set your rings anywhere between knee and hip height.
 Place your hands on the rings and put your feet against a wall or the ground.
-Your body should be in a straight line, no bending of the hips.
+Make sure to put your body in a straight line, no bending of the hips.
 Unlock your arms until your chest meets your hands.
 Drive through the rings to return your arms to a locked out position.

-You can change the difficulty of a ring push-up by changing the length of the rings.
+You can change the difficulty of the push-up by changing the length of the rings.
 The lower the rings, the harder the ring push-up.

 Unlike bar pull-ups, ring pull-ups force you to internally rotate your palm during the pull phase.
 This rotation activates the lats more, making it an epic exercise for building power and strength in your back.
 Set the rings to a height that allows you to hang without touching the floor.
 Start in the hang position, then use your back and arms to pull your chin above the rings.

 The pull-up is a difficult movement.
-If you’re struggling, use a box or resistance band to support some of your weight.
+If you’re struggling, use a box or resistance band as support.
 As you progress, you will rely less on the band or box.
 If 10+ pull-ups are a breeze, pop on a weighted vest or belt for an extra challenge.

-Much like the ring pull-up, use a box or resistance band to support some of your weight if you’re struggling.
-If they’re too easy, use a weighted vest or belt to make them harder.
+Much like the ring pull-up, use a box or resistance band to support you if you’re struggling.
+If they’re too easy, use a weighted vest or belt to make them more difficult.

 If your core strength isn’t quite there yet, start by performing plank exercises.
 If you feel good, and your body allows, move on up to the full front lever.